ghc/ghc/docs/users_guide/separate_compilation.rst

     will produce ``Prog`` (or ``Prog.exe`` if you are on Windows).

+.. ghc-flag:: -dyno ⟨file⟩
+    :shortdesc: set dynamic output filename
+    :type: dynamic
+    :category:

+    When using ``-dynamic-too``, option ``-dyno`` ⟨suffix⟩ is the counterpart of ``-o``.
+It redirects the dynamic output to ⟨file⟩.

 .. ghc-flag:: -odir ⟨dir⟩
     :shortdesc: set directory for object files
     :type: dynamic